maize-genetics/phg_v2/docs/build_and_load.md

 Here, `<sample_name>` would be the name of each sample that was aligned to the reference genome.

+#### `gvcf2hvcf` inputs
+The `gvcf2hvcf` command requires the following inputs:

+* `--db-path` - Path to the directory containing the TileDB instances.
+This is needed to access the AGC compressed assembly genome information found in the `assemblies.agc` file (_see the [**"Compress FASTA files"**](#compress-fasta-files) section for further details_).
+* `--bed` - A BED file containing ordered reference ranges (_see the [**"Create reference ranges"**](#create-reference-ranges) section for further details_).
+This is used to define the positional information of the VCF in relation to the reference genome.
+* `--reference-file` - Reference FASTA genome used for creating MD5 hashes of sequence information guided by reference range positional data from the BED file used in the `--bed` parameter. hashed sequence data will place in the `##ALT` tag's `RefRange` key.
+* `--gvcf-dir` - Directory containing gvcf files generated from either a PHGv1 "MAFToGVCFPlugin"  command or a BioKotlin MAFToGVCF.createGVCFfromMAF() command.

 ### Load VCF data into DBs
 After VCF files are created, we can finally load the information